 When did the Dixie fire start?
 Reports say that the wildfire started back in July.
 The Dixie Fire in Northern California has destroyed over 950,000 acres over three months.
 Noted as the second-largest wildfire in California history behind the Complex Fire in August 2020, the Dixie Fire has left thousands of residents displaced, injured, and worried about their future.

 While the big question, “Who is responsible for starting the Dixie Fire?” hasn’t definitively been answered due to ongoing federal investigations, the finger is strongly pointing to Pacific Gas & Electric (PG&E).
 Here’s what you need to know.

 How Did the Dixie Fire Start?

+But, "what caused the Dixie fire?"
 While the cause of the Dixie Fire remains under investigation, multiple news outlets have reported that on July 13, the day the fire started, a PG&E worker responded to a power outage at Cresta Dam in Feather River Canyon.
 Blown fuses were discovered, and a seemingly healthy Douglas fir tree was leaning into a PG&E line, burning at the bottom.
 It is speculated that this was the start of the Dixie blaze.